Skip to main content

 Code generation scripts

-• ./src/codegen/generate-classes.ts -- Generates build/debug/codegen/ZigGeneratedClasses*, which generates Zig & C++ bindings for JavaScriptCore classes implemented in Zig.
-In **/*.classes.ts files, we define the interfaces for various classes, methods, prototypes, getters/setters etc which the code generator reads to generate boilerplate code implementing the JavaScript objects in C++ and wiring them up to Zig
+• ./src/codegen/generate-classes.ts — Generates Rust & C++ bindings for JavaScriptCore classes implemented in Rust. **/*.classes.ts files define the interfaces for classes, methods, prototypes, and getters/setters; the code generator reads them to generate the boilerplate that implements the JavaScript objects in C++ and wires them up to Rust.

-• ./src/codegen/bundle-modules.ts -- Bundles built-in modules like node:fs, bun:ffi into files we can include in the final binary.
-In development, these can be reloaded without rebuilding Zig (you still need to run bun run build, but it re-reads the transpiled files from disk afterwards).
+• ./src/codegen/bundle-modules.ts — Bundles built-in modules like node:fs, bun:ffi into files included in the final binary.
+In development, these can be reloaded without rebuilding native code (you still need to run bun run build, but it re-reads the transpiled files from disk afterwards).
 In release builds, these are embedded into the binary.

-• ./src/codegen/bundle-functions.ts -- Bundles globally-accessible functions implemented in JavaScript/TypeScript like ReadableStream, WritableStream, and a handful more.
-These are used similarly to the builtin modules, but the output more closely aligns with what WebKit/Safari does for Safari's built-in functions so that we can copy-paste the implementations from WebKit as a starting point.
+• ./src/codegen/bundle-functions.ts — Bundles globally-accessible functions implemented in JavaScript/TypeScript like ReadableStream and WritableStream.
+These are used similarly to the builtin modules, but the output more closely aligns with what WebKit/Safari does for Safari’s built-in functions, so implementations can be copy-pasted from WebKit as a starting point.

 Modifying ESM modules